 It is important to note that yellow fever is only found in two regions of the world, in sub-Saharan Africa and the tropical Amazon basin in South America.
 Current YF endemic countries and vaccine recommendations can be found on the CDC (Centers for Disease Control) or WHO (World Health Organization) websites.
 This information is constantly being updated as disease patterns change.

-Under International Health Regulations, you could be required to show proof of yellow fever vaccination before you are allowed entry into some countries.
+Under International Health Regulations, you may be required to show proof of yellow fever vaccination before you are allowed entry into some countries.
 Even transiting through a YF endemic country with a short airport layover could require you to have the vaccine.
 Thus, your specific travel itinerary becomes important.
 Some countries, such as South Africa are more diligent than others about enforcing these requirements.
 The vaccine can only be administered at a registered YF vaccination site and proof of vaccination is recorded on an official Certificate of Vaccination.
-The vaccine must be administered at least 10 days prior to travel and is now considered valid for life (note: updated recommendation as of 2016).
+It must be administered at least 10 days prior to travel and is now considered valid for life (note: updated recommendation as of 2016).
 The vaccine should not be administered to anyone under the age of 9 months.

 Though it protects against YFV, the vaccine itself can cause mild to serious side effects.
 10% – 30% of people receiving the vaccine report mild flu-like symptoms.
 The risk of serious or life threatening complications is low but increases after the age of 60 and even more after 70.
 It is a live vaccine and should not be given to anyone who is pregnant or immune compromised.